yleflour/xstate-nonav-example/readme.md

 ## Try it

-Download the app with Expo onn your phone [https://expo.io/@yleflour/projects/xstate-nonav-example](https://expo.io/@yleflour/projects/xstate-nonav-example)
+Download the app with Expo on your phone [https://expo.io/@yleflour/projects/xstate-nonav-example](https://expo.io/@yleflour/projects/xstate-nonav-example)

 ## Setup